Tylores/OpenVPN_Bridged/README.md

 https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-ubuntu-16-04

+This specific tutorial shows how to setup tls-authentication, but we will ignore those settings within the server config for now to reduce complexity.

 ## Bridged : Server Config

 To create a bridged vpn connection, you must create a virtual bridge within the server to pass packets between interfaces.